Witiko/doctoral-thesis/main.md

 #### Results

-We showed that quantized and (especially) regularized token embeddings not only did not decrease the accuracy of the soft vector space, but actually improved it on five out of six text classification tasks.
+We showed that quantized and (especially) regularized token embeddings did not decrease the accuracy of the soft vector space.
+In fact, they actually improved it on five out of six text classification tasks.
 We also showed that the soft vector space model with any of our token embeddings was more accurate than the hard vector space model on all six tasks.

-We also showed that the soft vector space can be more accurate than math information retrieval systems that used similar information retrieval techniques but used the hard vector space model instead of the soft vector space model:
+We also showed that the soft vector space model can be more accurate than math information retrieval systems that used similar information retrieval techniques but used the hard vector space model instead of the soft vector space model.
-For example, at ARQMath-1, the soft vector space model (*MIRMU-SCM*) was more accurate than *MIRMU-MIaS* of the European Digital Mathematical Library and at ARQMath-2, the soft vector space model was more accurate than five systems of the MSM team.[^23]
+For example, at ARQMath-1, the soft vector space model (*MIRMU-SCM*) was more accurate than *MIRMU-MIaS* of the European Digital Mathematical Library, and at ARQMath-2, the soft vector space model was more accurate than five systems of the MSM team.[^23]

  [^23]: *MIRMU-SCM* is more accurate even when we disable weighted zone scoring,
-        which the five systems of the MSM team did not use, see also Section \ref{sec:weighted-zone-scoring}.
+        which the five systems of the MSM team did not use.
+See also Section \ref{sec:weighted-zone-scoring}.

 #### Future Work